shellyasia/www/en/docs/shelly-h-t-gen3.md

 When operating on battery power:

 1. Wakes every minute to take measurements.
-   - Screen updates only if temperature changes by ≥0.2 °C or humidity by ≥3%.
-   - Default reporting threshold: ≥0.5 °C or ≥5% RH change.
-   - No report sent if change is below threshold.
+Updates the screen if there's a change of ≥0.2 °C or ≥3% RH.
+The default reporting threshold is ≥0.5 °C or ≥5% RH — smaller changes do not trigger a report.

-2. If no threshold-based report is sent within 2 hours, the device unconditionally reports its status to Shelly Cloud and connected channels.
+2. If no threshold-based report is sent within two hours, the device unconditionally reports its status to Shelly Cloud and all connected channels.

-3. A 5-minute cool-down period follows each measurement to prevent self-heating; during this time, the device remains asleep.
+3. A 5-minute cooldown period is enforced after each measurement to prevent self-heating; during this time, the device remains inactive.

 ### On USB Power Supply